hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/otel-deployment-kubernetes-monitor-798cdd8486   1         1         1       96d
 ```

-After all setup steps are finished, the Kubernetes metrics will be showing up in SkyWalking UI, under *Kubernetes* tab:
+After all setup steps are finished, the Kubernetes metrics will show up in the SkyWalking UI, under the *Kubernetes* tab:

 ![](/img/sw-k8s-clu.png)

-You can check the﻿ Kubernetes overview from SkyWalking UI:
+You can check the﻿ Kubernetes overview from the SkyWalking UI:

 ![](/img/sw-k8s-overview.png)